Conditions for entry into Ireland: presentation of a negative COVID-19 test / 14-day isolation

 The quarantine measure may be suspended earlier than 14 days if the person concerned presents a new test with a negative result for SARS-CoV-2 virus infection, carried out from the fifth day.

-All passengers arriving from Angola, Austria, Botswana, Brazil, Burundi, Cape Verde, Democratic Republic of Congo, Kingdom of Eswatini, Kingdom of Lesotho, Malawi, Mauritius, Republic of Mozambique, Namibia, Rwanda, Seychelles, South Africa, Tanzania, United Arab Emirates The United States, Zambia and Zimbabwe, without exception, must comply with the quarantine measure for a period of 14 days after arrival in Ireland and must carry out a test for SARS-CoV-2 infection 5 days after arrival.
+All passengers arriving from Angola, Austria, Botswana, Brazil, Burundi, Cape Verde, Democratic Republic of Congo, Kingdom of Eswatini, Kingdom of Lesotho, Malawi, Mauritius, Republic of Mozambique, Namibia, Rwanda, Seychelles, South Africa, Tanzania, United Arab Emirates United States, Zambia, Zimbabwe, Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, French Guiana, Guyana, Panama, Paraguay, Peru, Suriname, Uruguay and Venezuela, without exception, must comply with the quarantine measure for a period of 14 days after arrival in Ireland and must undergo a test for SARS-CoV-2 infection 5 days after arrival.
 Even if the test result is negative, people are required to remain in quarantine until the expiration of the 14-day period of arrival.

 Failure to comply with the quarantine regulations constitutes an offense